sayyar-source/RabbitMQ-.NET-Send-Receive/README.md

 It's a "Hello World" of messaging.
 We'll call our message publisher (sender) Send.cs and our message consumer (receiver) Receive.cs.
 The publisher will connect to RabbitMQ, send a single message, then exit.

+Exchange Types
+Exchanges control the routing of messages to queues.
+Each exchange type defines a specific routing algorithm which the server uses to determine which bound queues a published message should be routed to.

+RabbitMQ provides four types of exchanges: Direct, Fanout, Topic, and Headers.